-My folks were watching my 12-year-old niece Rebecca for the weekend and it seemed a good idea to have them all come up for a visit.
+My folks were watching my 12-year-old niece Rebecca for the weekend and it seemed like a good idea to have them all come up to Saranac Lake for a visit.
 We spent a few days exploring the area walking in Bloomingdale Bog, checking out the Olympic Center, and going miniature golfing.
 I had suggested to my niece that perhaps she would like to hike a short mountain, but she was hesitant, unsure how she would like it or the hard work involved.

 Signing in at Baker Mountain

 After pointing out Baker Mountain in Saranac Lake a few times to Rebecca, she finally agreed to give it a shot.
 And so we took Wren, my dog, and headed out late in the afternoon—a perfect time to hike up Baker, in the cooling air.
 Rebecca watched me as I signed us in at the trailhead.
 "What are you doing?" she asked.
 I explained to her the importance of signing in and how the DEC (Department of Environmental Conservation) has trail registers at their trails so they can assist in searches if hikers are lost, hurt, or have an emergency.
 Signing in is also a means to track how many people use the trail in order to determine trail maintenance.
 Rebecca nodded in comprehension as we set off.

 Our progress was steady as we plodded up the trail on the backside of the mountain.
 We paused to look at and listen to Hermit Thrushes and Black-capped Chickadees.
 Earlier that weekend, I had been teaching Rebecca about the birds that came to the feeders in my yard.

 After a steep section we stopped for some water while Wren stood waiting for us to begin hiking again.
 “She goes fast and makes it look really easy,” said Rebecca with a bit of envy as she watched Wren.